subhadeeproy3902/mvp-chat/README.md

-# ChatFlow 💬
+# MVP-Chat 💬

-ChatFlow is a sleek and feature-rich chat application where authenticated users can create channels, engage in conversations, and share files seamlessly.
-Designed for modern communication, ChatFlow is equipped with emojis, file uploads, and a polished user interface.
+MVP-Chat is a sleek and feature-rich chat application where authenticated users can create channels, engage in conversations, and share files seamlessly.
+Designed for modern communication, MVP-Chat is equipped with emojis, file uploads, and a polished user interface.

 ## 🌟 Features